The holiday season: the time of thankfulness, good cheer, and happy tidings.

 And lots and lots of food.

-Weight gain during the holiday season is extremely common because of the excessive amount of extra sweets, treats, and big meals we Americans consume during those festive months, and on average, an adult will gain the most pounds between the months of November and January.
+Weight gain during the holiday season is extremely common because of the excessive amount of extra sweets, treats, and big meals we Americans consume during those festive months.
+On average, an adult will gain the most pounds between the months of November and January.

 I don’t know about you, but I know I historically gain the most during the holidays.
 I break out the turkey pants in October 😬😬😬

-The last two years I’ve done a really good job with keeping my weight consistent (Nope, I didn’t loose weight.
-I didn’t gain it either and that’s a huge win for me!)
+The last two years, I’ve done a really good job with keeping my weight consistent.
+(Nope, I didn’t lose weight.
+But I didn’t gain it either and that’s a huge win for me!)

 1. Stay Active

 It’s easy to become more sedentary during the holiday season–the weather is colder, the days are busier, and it’s easy to talk yourself out of it.

 However, because of the tendency to overeat during the holiday season, it’s important to stay active, even if it’s just going for a walk.

 Some areas even do Thanksgiving- or Christmas-themed 5K races, which are another good way to stay active.